-COUNTY and CONTRACTOR both shall have royalty-free, exclusive, and irrevocable license to reproduce, publish, use, and to authorize others to do so, all documents, information, reports, original writings, sound recordings, pictorial reproductions, drawings, computer programs, and other works of similar nature produced in the course of or under this Agreement.
-CONTRACTOR agrees to deliver a reproducible copy of such documents and materials to the COUNTY on completion of the services required in this Agreement, or in the event of termination of this Agreement, for any reason whatsoever.
+COUNTY and CONTRACTOR both shall have a royalty-free, exclusive, irrevocable license to reproduce, publish, use, and to authorize others to do so, all documents, information, reports, original writings, sound recordings, pictorial reproductions, drawings, computer programs and other works of similar nature produced in the course of or under this Agreement.
+CONTRACTOR agrees to deliver a reproducible copy of such documents and materials to COUNTY upon completion of the services required hereunder or in the event of termination of this Agreement.